 Overview & Goals for Week 2

-In college, creativity doesn't just happen when it strikes you.
-Your effort MAKES it happen!
-This week, our focus is the closed-form essay.
-This structure of writing was introduced in Chapter 1.
-We'll be writing the first draft of a closed-form essay this week.
-You'll start by reviewing our class's ideas about balancing digital technology in your life, then doing some pre-writing/brainstorming to create a visual representation of the structure and content of your essay.
-Then, you'll post a draft of your closed form essay for our learning community to suggest additional content, changes, or improvements.
+You will be producing a Summary/Strong Response essay, which is described in detail in Ch.
+5 of your textbook.
+You'll start by reviewing our class's ideas about balancing digital technology in your life, then compose a thesis for instructor review.
+Then, you'll post a draft of your essay for our learning community to suggest additional content, changes, or improvements.
 Are you ready to be creative?

 Learning Objectives for Week 2

 Don't get overwhelmed by the reading and number of activities required this week.
 In an 8-week course, it's intense!
 Use these learning objectives as your checklist of main points to focus on, and you'll do well.
 By the end of this week, you should be able to:

 - Use self-assessment to improve your summary writing skills

 - Generate thesis ideas for creative, unique content from discussion

 - Apply a pre-writing strategy to generate structure for essays